hrvthzslt/ansible-introduction/README.md

 First we need to create a role for the web server.
 We will call it `apache`.

-- [ ] Create the following filetree in the root of this project:
+- [ ] Create the following filetree in the root of this project, with the following content:

 ```bash
 └── roles